archan937/lock-o-motion/README.md

 One of the limitations is that you are not able to use any random Ruby gem you want.
 It either has to be RubyMotion aware (like [BubbleWrap](https://github.com/rubymotion/BubbleWrap)) or RubyMotion compatible (mostly when having as minimal gem dependencies as possible and without doing things like class and instance evaluation).
 You are not able to require files at runtime, but that is where `LockOMotion` hooks in as it handles requirements for you.

 Please note that although it is a valuable asset, using LockOMotion will still not let you include any random Ruby gem.
-It does bring us a few steps closer towards that point.
+But it does bring us a few steps closer towards that point.

-A possible strategy is to "mock" common Ruby gems (e.g. `yaml` or [httparty](https://github.com/jnunemaker/httparty)) using (semi) drop-in replacements which are hooked in using LockOMotion.
-Why do we have to eliminate Ruby gems because they use one or a few methods of a "blocking" Ruby dependency gem like `YAML.load`?
-Well, I very very well know that this is no more worth than a half solutation but it's more than nothing.
+A possible strategy is to "mock" common Ruby gems (e.g. `yaml` or [HTTParty](https://github.com/jnunemaker/httparty)) using (semi) drop-in replacements which are hooked in using LockOMotion.
+Cause why do we have to eliminate Ruby gems because they use one or a few methods of a "blocking" Ruby dependency gem like `YAML.load`?
+Anyway, I very very well know that this is no more worth than a half solutation but it's more than nothing.

 ## Installation